DevExpress/devextreme-documentation/concepts/05 Widgets/PolarChart/20 Series Types/Line.md

         }
     };

 To learn how to specify data for a series, refer to the [Data Binding](/concepts/05%20Widgets/zz%20Common/10%20Data%20Visualization%20Widgets/85%20Charts%20-%20Data%20Binding/10%20Provide%20Data '/Documentation/Guide/Widgets/Common/Data_Visualization_Widgets/Charts_-_Data_Binding/Provide_Data/') topic.
 Note that, you can use DateTime and Numeric types for points in the data source, as well as the String type.
-By default, the data of the DateTime and Numeric types is displayed on continuous axes, while string values are displayed on discrete axes (you can manage the axes types using their **type** option).
+By default, the data of the DateTime and Numeric types is displayed on continuous axes, while string values are displayed on discrete axes (you can manage the axes types using their **type** property).
 When continuous axes are used in the UI component, the line chart is displayed using a smooth curve.

 ![Smooth PolarLineSeriesType ChartJS](/images/ChartJS/PolarLine_Smooth.png)